Drug information provided by: Merative, Micromedex®

 If your or your child's symptoms do not improve within a few days or if they become worse, check with your doctor.

-Tell your doctor if you have used other medicines to treat your malaria infection.
+Tell your doctor if you or your child have used other medicines to treat your malaria infection.
 Using this medicine together with halofantrine (Halfan®), mefloquine (Lariam®), or quinine may increase the chance for more serious side effects.

 This medicine may cause serious allergic reactions.
-Call your doctor right away if you have a rash, itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
+Call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Malaria is spread by the bites of certain kinds of infected female mosquitoes.
 If you are living in or will be traveling to an area where there is a chance of getting malaria, the following mosquito-control measures will help to prevent infection:

 If possible, avoid going out between dusk and dawn because it is at these times that mosquitoes most commonly bite.